 It can go well:

-I always try to "challenge" the minds finally with the learning obtained from the dynamics, enumerate at least one action in one of the rules that they can commit to perform or experience, for months after trying to redo the dynamics with them focusing on learning the practice or receive comments at least on how your experiment went with the practice.
+I always try to "challenge" the minds finally with the learning obtained from the dynamics, enumerate at least one action in one of the rules that they can commit to perform or experience, for months after trying to redo the dynamics with them focusing on learning practice or receive comments at least on how was your experiment with the practice.
 The feedbak is usually very positive, but there are some cases in which it does not work as expected initially due to lack of sponsorship, commitment, execution time, and in that case "that same" is the learning that allows a new conversation in Your company to improve.